ibexa/documentation-developer/docs/content_management/images/fastly_io.md

 # Fastly Image Optimizer (Fastly IO)

-The Fastly Image Optimizer (Fastly IO) is an external service that provides real-time image optimisation for multiple input and output formats.
+The Fastly Image Optimizer (Fastly IO) is an external service that provides real-time image optimization for multiple input and output formats.
 It serves and caches image requests from your origin server, making your website faster and more efficient.

 To be able to configure this feature, you need [Fastly IO subscription](https://docs.fastly.com/en/guides/about-fastly-image-optimizer).